ethanrdj/manipulative-maths/README.md

 What I'd do if I had more time

-Improve the styling
+-Improve the styling
-Add tests
+-Add tests
-Think about translations if this was to be used in different countries
+-Think about translations if this was to be used in different countries